Eurostar + TGV

 Eurostar + TGV vs flying to the Alps

-Is the Eurostar + TGV as fast as the direct Eurostar Ski Train?
-Yes it is.
+Taking the Eurostar + TGV is as fast as Eurostar Snow, but is it as fast as flying?

-Is it is as fast as flying?
-Yes, incredibly it usually is, door to door.
-Have a look at this Top Gear style plane vs train race where Snowcarbon co-founder Daniel Elkan races experience ski writer Neil English to the Three Valleys.
+Incredibly, yes, it often is a close-run thing, door to door.
+Check out this Top Gear-style plane vs train race where Snowcarbon co-founder Daniel Elkan races experienced ski writer Neil English to the Three Valleys.

 In this film, you'll watch Daniel travel in Standard Class on Eurostar and TGV, while Neil flies by EasyJet.